 It’s not just me, right?
 I’m of the mind that we’ve given ourselves over stupidity.
-And I’ve got the Internet research to prove it.
+And I’ve done the internet research to prove it.

 If you’re familiar with Darwin’s theory of evolution, it would appear self-evident that humans are at the pinnacle of cognitive development.
 Our species currently occupies the intellectual stratosphere.
 We’re soaring above not only other animals, but all other humans who came before us.

 Unless you’re a god-botherer, a flat-earther or an under-a-rock-dweller, you’ll know that over millions of years, the process of natural selection has diligently weeded out the weak, the sickly and the downright imbecilic.

 The reason is simple: in a competitive environment, only the most intelligent, most innovative and most adaptable survived long enough to get their Palaeolithic freak on.
 The rest were killed or eaten – or killed and then eaten – before they could sire the next generation.
 And even if they did produce offspring, chances are their kids would have inherited these cranial deficiencies and come to an untimely end themselves.